 Emissions into the atmosphere of greenhouse gases resulting from combustion residues are reduced every time technological innovations for the modernisation of plants introduce more energy-efficient systems.

 Some gases, of natural origin or from the chemical industry, are able to trap a portion of solar energy in the atmosphere causing a warming of the air.
 These gases are commonly called “greenhouse gases”.
-Among the most damaging to the environment are the carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), sulphur oxide (SO2) and hydrofluorocarbons (HFC).
+Among the most damaging to the environment are the carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O) and hydrofluorocarbons (HFC).

-- development of mobility management initiatives that reduce emissions due to commuting and business meetings
+- Development of mobility management initiatives that reduce emissions due to commuting

-- participation in important international initiatives and collaboration with several international organisations to encourage dialogue between companies, international organizations and civil society for the development and application of sustainability guidelines
+- Participation in important international initiatives and collaboration with several international organisations to encourage dialogue between companies, international organizations for the development of sustainability guidelines

-This section summarizes the main emissions of greenhouse gases produced by Intesa Sanpaolo, processing factors used for their calculation.
-Also reported are: annual monitoring of Environmental Plan reduction actions and reporting questionnaires to CDP Worldwide ("CDP"), a non-profit organisation that monitors companies' energy policies and performance and their ability to manage related economic opportunities and climate risks.
+This section summarizes the emissions of the main greenhouse gases produced by Intesa Sanpaolo and the transformation factors used to calculate them.
+The following are also reported: the annual monitoring of the reduction actions of the environmental Plans and the CDP questionnaires, a non-profit organization that monitors the energy policies and performance of companies and their ability to manage the related economic opportunities and climate risks.

 With reference to the emission factors referring to Italy emission factors provided by the ABI Guidelines on the subject are used.

 Last updated 9 May 2023 at 14:57:07